7 years ago, Malaysia was invaded, this is the story of the invaders.

 Sabah, previously known as North Borneo, was a territory of the Sulu before it was leased or ceded to the British after an agreement was made with the North Borneo Company in 1878.

-Part of the agreement was a yearly payment of 5,000 Malaysian Dollars to the Sultanate – something which is allegedly still ongoing to this day.
+Part of the agreement was a yearly payment of 5,000 Malaysian Dollars to the Sultanate until 2013, when the Malaysian government stopped paying the heirs of the Sulu Sultanate, according to Foreign Minister Datuk Seri Hishammuddin Tun Hussein.

 During the time, many parts of the Philippines were already under Spanish rule which considered the Sulu Sultanate as a vassal that couldn’t dispose of territories without Spain’s consent.